v2h/RTES2018/Documentation/IntrusionDetectionSystem.md

 #### LoRaWAN
 LoRaWAN is the data link layer on top of the physical LoRa layer.
 The RFM96 LoRa module on the Adafruit Feather M0 LoRa board is LoRa-capable; however, to ensure LoRaWAN compliance, additional embedded software components must be written and flashed into the microcontroller that controls the LoRa module.
 The LoRaWAN specifications ensures that all devices that support LoRaWAN are standardized on the quality of service, security, lifetime and the variety of applications supported (LoRa Alliance 2015).
 The physical layer, LoRa, is based on the chirp spread spectrum (CSS) modulation technique and the name "LoRa" is a trademark of Semtech Corporation.

 LoRa and LoRaWAN are suitable for IoT applications where low-power consumption and long-range transmission (up to 20 km) are concerned (Mekki et al. 2018).
-On the other hand, the LoRaWAN specification does not allow for high-volumn data transmission, which is not a concern within the scope of this project.
+On the other hand, the LoRaWAN specification does not allow for high-volume data transmission, which is not a concern within the scope of this project.

  |![LoRa and LoRaWAN](https://github.com/v2h/RTES2018/blob/master/Figures/ttn_setup/lora_lora_wan_layers.jpg)|
  |:--:|